Harjotraith04/LiveWire/AI_TESTING_GUIDE.md

 # AI + Compiler Integration Testing Guide 🧪

 ## Overview
-This guide helps you test the complete AI-to-Compiler integration in LiveWire, ensuring that AI-generated code is executable and meets compiler requirements.
+This guide helps you test the complete AI-to-Compiler integration in CodeFlow, ensuring that AI-generated code is executable and meets compiler requirements.

 ---